 Parking lot for both Battle Creek Falls, and the “G” Mountain Trail.

-After 15 minutes or so, you'll see a small trail that splits off to the right, which leads you down to the base of Battle Creek Falls.
+Next, we went back down to the base of the falls to get a photo.
+You should see a small trail that splits off to the right, which leads you down to the base of Battle Creek Falls.